-SECTION 1 Situations in which you should ask us to pay for your covered services or drugs .146 Section 1.1 If you pay for your covered services or drugs, or if you receive a bill, yo can ask us for payment SECTION 2 How to ask us to pay you back or to pay a bill you have received .
-148 Section 2.1 How and where to send us your request for payment 148 SECTION 3 We will consider your request for payment and say yes or no .
-149 Section 3.1 We check to see whether we should cover the service or drug and how much we owe 149 Section 3.2 If we tell you that we will not pay for all or part of the medical care or drug, you can make an appeal 149 SECTION 4 Other situations in which you should save your receipts and send copies to us .
-150 Section 4.1 In some cases, you should send copies of your receipts to us to help us track your out-of-pocket drug costs 150
+SECTION 1 Situations in which you should ask us to pay for your covered services or drugs .
+147 Section 1.1 If you pay for your covered services or drugs, or if you receive a bill, yo can ask us for payment u SECTION 2 How to ask us to pay you back or to pay a bill you have received .
+149 Section 2.1 How and where to send us your request for payment 149 SECTION 3 We will consider your request for payment and say yes or no .
+150 Section 3.1 We check to see whether we should cover the service or drug and how much we owe Section 3.2 If we tell you that we will not pay for all or part of the medical care or drug, you can make an appeal 150 SECTION 4 Other situations in which you should save your receipts and send copies to us .
+151 Section 4.1 In some cases, you should send copies of your receipts to us to help us track your out-of-pocket drug costs 151

-SECTION 1 Situations in which you should ask us to pay for your covered services or drugs

-Section 1.1 If you pay for your covered services or drugs, or if you receive a bill, you can ask us for payment
+SECTION 1 Situations in which you should ask us to pay for your covered services or drugs Section 1.1 If you pay for your covered services or drugs, or if you receive a bill, you can ask us for payment

 Our network providers bill the plan directly for your covered services and drugs - you should not receive a bill for covered services or drugs.
-If you get a bill for medical care or drugs you have received, you should send this bill to us so that we can pay it.
+If you get a bill for the full cost of medical care or drugs you have received, you should send this bill to us so that we can pay it.
 When you send us the bill, we will look at the bill and decide whether the services should be covered.
 If we decide they should be covered, we will pay the provider directly.

-If you have already paid for a Medicare or Medicaid service or item covered by the plan, you can ask our plan to pay you back (paying you back is often called "reimbursing" you).
-It is your right to be paid back by our plan whenever you've paid more than your share of the cost for medical services or drugs that are covered by our plan, , as long as you follow the procedures that are described in Chapters 3, 4, and 5 of this booklet..
+If you have already paid for a Medicare service or item covered by the plan, you can ask our plan to pay you back (paying you back is often called "reimbursing" you).
+It is your right to be paid back by our plan whenever you've paid more than your share of the cost for medical services or drugs that are covered by our plan.
 When you send us a bill you have already paid, we will look at the bill and decide whether the services or drugs should be covered.
 If we decide they should be covered, we will pay you back for the services or drugs.